P.L.E.A. LAB

 Patricia Ferreira

 Ferreira, P. A., Wilford, M. M., & Yan, S. Mandatory guilty pleas?
-The effect of relief from mandatory minimum sentences on guilty pleas.
-Paper accepted at the 2026 American Psychology-Law Society annual conference, Reno, Nevada.
+The effect of relief from mandatory minimum sentences on guilty pleas.Presented as a paper presentation at the 2026 American Psychology-Law Society annual conference, Reno, Nevada.

 Yan, S., Ferreira, P. A., & Wilford, M. M. Terms and conditions apply: The effect of probation details and duration on true and false guilty pleas.
 In M. M. Wilford (Chair), Using an interactive simulation of legal procedures to study plea decision-making.
 Paper presented at the 2022 American Psychology-Law Society annual